deliaortegalenis/testerD/README.md

 <!-- badges: end -->

 The goal of testerD is to provides functionality for my package.
-These function are for use only with Delia Ortega and no other peoplesssssss.
+These function are for use only with Delia Ortega and no other people, just me. anddddd

 ## Installation